 Watt helped tutor rookie tackle Blake Freeland, whom the team selected in the fourth round (106th overall) of the 2023 NFL Draft.
 Freeland played in 16 games with nine starts (seven at right tackle and two at left tackle).

-Watt has also served as tight ends coach (National Team – 2025) and offensive line coach (American Team – 2024) at the Senior Bowl the last two years.
+Watt has also served on the coaching staffs at the Senior Bowl the last three years, including offensive line coach (American Team – 2026), tight ends coach (National Team – 2025) and offensive line coach (American Team – 2024).

 In 2022, Watt was a graduate assistant at his alma mater, Notre Dame.
 He worked with a Fighting Irish offense that compiled over 5,000 yards of total offense (2,457 rushing, 2,693 passing) and two 1,000-scrimmage-yard finishers in Audric Estime (920 rushing, 134 receiving) and Logan Diggs (821 rushing, 211 receiving).
 Tight end Michael Mayer finished third among all tight ends nationally in receiving yards (809) and first in touchdowns (nine).